minzart/sunrise-oath/glossary/lot.md

 "You know why my parents named me Thomas?"
 "After Aquinas."
 "Wrong.
 Doubting Thomas.
-The guy who stuck his finger in a hole on the Messiah's body."
+The guy who stuck his finger in a hole on the Messiah's [[body]]."

 I took out my wallet and riffled through bills.
 In the end, I stuffed them all in his hands.
 "Will you manage?"